SoftwareGuy/NodeListServer/README.md

 [Serializable]
 public class NodeListServerListEntry
 {
-    // The secret key stored on the master server config.ini public string serverKey;
+  // The secret key on the master server config
+	public string serverKey;
+  // Random generated UUID
+	public string serverUuid;
 	// IP address.
 Beware: Might be IPv6 format, and require you to chop off the leading "::ffff:" part.
 YMMV. public string ip;
 	// Name of the server.
 	public string serverName;
 	// Port of the server.
 	public int serverPort;
 	// Number of players on the server. public int serverPlayers;
 	// The number of players maximum allowed on the server. public int serverCapacity;
 	// Extra data.
 	public string extras;
 }
 ```

 Make sure you POST the correct data when you want to add/remove servers.
 See API Endpoints for more details on the required POST fields.

 ## Credits

 - vis2k: Mirror Networking and the original List Server
 -	JesusLuvsYooh: That other blacksmith that's forging NodeLS into shape and always annoying me with questions
 -	AnthonyE: First actual deployment of NodeLS in production!
 - Mirror Team & Discord Members

 ***Thank you for choosing Australian Open Source Software.***